 3. Tokyo Free Guide

-4. Tokyo Metropolitan Government’s Shinjuku Tour
+5. Tokyo Metropolitan Government’s Shinjuku Tour

-This is one of the guided tours being offered by volunteers affiliated with the Tokyo Metropolitan Government, and the only free one.
-A 2-hour tour that starts at 10:00 am and 1:00 pm on weekdays, the tour will have you exploring the streets of busy Shinjuku, and it includes a visit to the basement of Isetan Department Store to see and maybe even try their food, as department store basements are known to have delicious and reasonably priced food.
+This is one of 13 guided tours being offered by volunteers affiliated with the Tokyo Metropolitan Government, and the only free one.
+It’s a two-hour tour that starts at 10am and 1pm on weekdays.
+It will have you exploring the streets of busy Shinjuku, and it includes a visit to the basement of Isetan Department Store to see and maybe even try their offerings—department store basements are known to have delicious and reasonably priced food.

-5. The Japanese Red Cross Language Service Volunteers
+6. The Japanese Red Cross Language Service Volunteers

-6. Kimi Information Center
+7. Kimi Information Center

-7. Capital Tokyo West SGG Club
+8. Capital Tokyo West SGG Club

 Another one of the many SGG clubs around Japan, the guides are very knowledgeable about Western Tokyo, but they can also conduct tours around the rest of Tokyo.
-Just contact them to book a guide and arrange a tour.
+Unfortunately their website is down so it’s unclear how to contact them.

-8. Shinagawa SGG Goodwill Guide
+9. Shinagawa SGG Goodwill Guide

-According to their website, they are a group comprised of 62 volunteers.
+According to their website, they are a group of volunteers.
 Like the previously mentioned SGG club, this one also allows you to customize your itinerary.